Sean-G-Han/tp/docs/DeveloperGuide.md

 #### Implementation

 The `deleteclientmult` command deletes multiple clients at given indices.
-The following sequence diagrams
-illustrate how this process flows through the logic component:
+The following sequence diagrams illustrate how this process flows through the logic component:

 <puml src="diagrams/DeleteClientMultSequenceDiagram.puml" width="650" />

-As seen above, the `execute` method retrieves each `Client` at the specified indices and removes
-them from WealthVault.
+As seen above, the `execute` method retrieves each `Client` at the specified indices and deletes them from WealthVault.
 If any index is invalid, an error is thrown.

 #### Design Considerations